-- Compliance Risk is managed by the Compliance Department. - Financial Crime risks are managed by the Anti-Financial Crime ("AFC") function. - Legal Risk is managed by the Legal Department, with the assistance of its Legal Risk Management ("LRM") function. - NFRM Risk Type Controllers are the Risk Type Controller for a number of risks in our Group Risk Type Taxonomy.
-These include controls over infrastructure risks to prevent technology or process disruption, maintain information security and ensure businesses have robust plans in place to recover critical business processes and functions in the event of disruption from technical or building outage, or the effects of cyber-attack or natural disaster.
-NFRM Risk Type Controllers also manage the risks arising from the Bank's outsourced activities via the provision of a comprehensive vendor risk management framework. - Model Risk has been classified as a material risk for the Bank and is managed by a dedicated second LoD model risk function.
+- Compliance Risk is managed by the Compliance Department. - Financial Crime risks are managed by the Anti-Financial Crime ("AFC") function. - Legal Risk is managed by the Legal Department, with the assistance of its Legal Risk Management ("LRM") function. - NFRM COO Coverage & Resilience is Risk Type Controller for a number of operational risks.
+Its mandate includes controls over transaction processing activities, as well as infrastructure risks to prevent technology or process disruption, maintain the confidentiality, integrity and availability of data, records and information security, and ensure businesses have robust plans in place to recover critical business processes and functions in the event of disruption from technical or building outage, or the effects of cyber-attack or natural disaster.
+NFRM COO Coverage & Resilience also manages the risks arising from the Bank's internal and external vendor engagements via the provision of a comprehensive vendor risk management framework. - Model Risk has been classified as a material risk for the Bank and is managed by a dedicated second

+LoD model risk function.